Indigenous-owned company delivering essential goods to help all Canadians

 “It was four days from the time they asked for pricing to receiving the federal order,” he says.
 “And the initial payment to help us fund the contract was sent on the sixth day.
 I was very impressed.”

 As its supply of PPE began arriving, the Winnipeg office of the federal First Nations and Inuit Health Branch (FNIHB) got in touch.
-SpiritRx Services is now providing FNIHB with more than a million surgical masks and hundreds infrared thermometers, which read temperatures from foreheads, as well as thousands of bottles of hand sanitizer.
+SpiritRx Services is now providing FNIHB with 1.6 million surgical masks and 500 infrared thermometers, which read temperatures from foreheads, as well as 12,000 bottles of hand sanitizer.

 With heavy demand from around the world, and prices rising for everything, the Chinese manufacturers asked for significant pre-payment.

 “The federal and provincial governments understood this from the get-go,” says Humphrey.
 “So, they released funds to help mitigate the amount of money we needed to borrow to secure delivery.

 “We were also fortunate because our partner in China has been in the medical supply business for 30 years.
 He has long-standing relationships with hundreds of factories.
 That helped us immensely.”

 When the world emerges from the pandemic, Berthelette says the company will look to sourcing more of its product at home.